Studies Reveal Alarming Occurrence of Uterine Cancer in Hair Straightener or Relaxer Consumers

 Most states allow a product liability claimant to recover compensation for economic and non-economic losses, known as legal damages.
 Economic losses can include medical bills, lost income, and other expenses that you can document.
 Non-economic losses may include mental anguish, pain and suffering, loss of family relationships, and other items that are more difficult to calculate.

-A dedicated, compassionate personal injury attorney can help you determine your legal damages and work with you to recover as much as possible to help you move forward.
+A dedicated, compassionate personal injury attorney can help you determine your legal damages and work with you to recover as much as possible so that you can move forward.

 Uterine Cancer Basics and the Harm You May Suffer